hiteshchoudhary/open-source-contribution/100 Days of Brilliancy Challenge/Readme.md

 To participate in the 100 Days of Brilliance Challenge, you need to follow these simple steps:
 - Fork this repository.
 - Clone the forked repository to your local machine.
-- Create a subfolder in the "100 Days of Brilliance Challenge" folder with your GitHub username.
+- Create a subfolder in the solution folder of "100 Days of Brilliance Challenge" folder with your GitHub username.
+Reference - [Solutions - 100 Days of Brilliancy Challenge](https://github.com/realpxd/open-source-contribution/blob/main/100%20Days%20of%20Brilliancy%20Challenge/Readme.md)
 - Solve the problem and push your solution to the subfolder you created.
 - Create a pull request to the main repository.